Redbourne Environment Overview

 Redbourne provides a resilient high bandwidth connectivity service that is independent of any ISP and has multiple links to the Internet via LINX (London INternet eXchange).
 LINX is a small private network operated by tier one ISPs that routes Internet traffic through the UK when it originates from and is destined for the UK.
 This improves domestic response times and releases bandwidth for international traffic.

-Redbourne System Architecture
+Whitebeam System Architecture

-Robust e-business applications can be quickly developed and deployed using the Redbourne system.
+Robust e-business applications can be quickly developed and deployed using the Whitebeam system.
 Such applications can leverage the core capabilities of the Whitebeam architecture, developed and tested originally by Redbourne, to implement bespoke and/or complex business processes through simple application programming interfaces or APIs.

 Web Servers